Board of Directors

 Mr. Lee was most recently the Vice President and General Manager of IBM’s Enterprise Marketing Management Group where he directed a team of nearly 2,000 IBM employees and was a key architect in IBM’s global initiative to serve the needs of Chief Marketing Officers.
 Read more

 Mr. Lee’s team focused on providing solutions to help businesses better understand their customers via social media, mobile behavior and real-time access to consumer information, leveraging analytics to optimize customer communication and engagement.

 The Enterprise Marketing Management Group at IBM was formed following the acquisition of Unica in 2010, a recognized leader in marketing software where Mr. Lee was the founder and Chief Executive Officer.
 Mr. Lee co-founded Unica in 1992, and the company went public in 2005, growing to nearly 600 employees before merging with IBM in 2010.
 Before co-founding Unica, he held senior positions with Digital Equipment Corporation, the Massachusetts Institute of Technology (MIT) Lincoln Laboratory and the MIT Media Labs.
+Mr. Lee has served as an Executive in Residence (XIR) and Partner of General Catalyst Partners, a venture capital firm, since April of 2013.
 Mr. Lee holds a B.S. and M.S. in electrical engineering and computer science from the Massachusetts Institute of Technology and an MBA from Babson College.

 Margaret McGlynn joined the Vertex Board in May 2011.